SetProtocol/STIPS/STIPS/STIP-009.md

 1. The `deployer` calls initialize() passing in the parameters for initializing modules and extensions
 2. All modules are initialized via the extensions
-3. The `owner` role on the BaseManagerV3 is transfered from the Factory to the input `owner`
+3. The `owner` role on the DelegatedManager is transfered from the Factory to the input `owner`
 4. The Factory deletes in `InitializeParams` for the set token, removing it from pending state

 ### StreamingFeeExtension.accrueFeeAndDistribute()